 Carroll County's eight towns are recovering from mountains of snow, but plowing through mounds of paper.

-Mr. Lippy was looking for bills, receipts, contracts and justification of costs incurred to make "one clear lane in both directions on roads for emergency passage."
+Mr. Lippy was looking for bills, receipts, contracts and justification of costs to make "one clear lane in both directions on roads for emergency passage."

 George E. Thomas Jr., assistant director of the Carroll County Emergency Operations Center, gave towns the good news -- reimbursement from the Federal Emergency Management Agency could be as much as 75 percent of the costs incurred.